Pinus lambertiana: Protective efforts

-Sugar pine trees are in a slow decline because of the several threats it faces: white pine blister rust, mountain pine beetles and climate change.
-Efforts to restore sugar pines and other white pine trees that have been impacted by invasive species, climate change and fires have been undertaken by governmental and non-governmental entities.
-One of the latter is a non-for-profit organization called Sugar Pine Foundation created in 2004 to plant sugar pine seeds in the Sierra Nevada along the border of California and Nevada.
-They plant seedlings grown from seeds collected from blister rust resistant trees.
-In order to identify if the trees resistant to that pathogen, Sugar Pine Foundation tested over 500 sugar pine trees and have found 66 resistant trees.
-The foundation is building a sugar pine population that is resistant to white pine rust because the fungus is a major threat and will continue to kill sugar pine trees at a very high rate.
+Sugar pine trees are in slow decline due to several threats; white pine blister rust, mountain pine beetles, and climate change.
+Efforts to restore sugar pines and other white pine trees that have been impacted by invasive species, climate change, and fires have been undertaken by governmental and non-governmental entities.
+One nonprofit, the Sugar Pine Foundation, was created in 2004 to plant sugar pine seeds in the Sierra Nevada along the border of California and Nevada.
+They plant seedlings grown from seeds collected from tree strains resistant to blister rust.
+The foundation's aim is to build in the a wild a sugar pine population that is resistant to white pine rust.

 Uses

 According to David Douglas, who was guided to the (exceptionally thick) tree specimen he was looking for by a Native American, some tribes ate the sweetish seeds.
 These were eaten raw and roasted, and also used to make flour or pulverized into a spread.
 Native Americans also ate the inner bark.
 The sweet sap or pitch was consumed, in small quantities due to its laxative properties, but could also be chewed as gum.
 Its flavor is thought largely to be derived from the pinitol it contains.

 In the mid-19th century, the trees were used liberally as lumber during the California Gold Rush.
 In modern times they are used in much lower quantities, being spared for high-end products as with Western white pine.

 The odorless wood is also preferred for packing fruit, as well as storing drugs and other goods.
 Its straight grain also makes it a useful organ pipe material.
+The wood was also long used for piano keys; in 1907 or 1908 the Connection piano-action maker Pratt, Read & Co. purchased "950,000 feet of clear sugar pine" for that use in & around Placerville, CA.